wavefrontHQ/docs/pages/doc/alerts_delayed_data.md

 Suppose you want to monitor the number of requests per second sharded across 10 machines.
 You'd like to know if the total number of requests drops below 1000 for 2 minutes.
 If all series report on time, you can set **Alert fires** to 2.

 Now suppose you know that the series on all 10 machines experience a predictable 15-minute reporting delay.
-If **Alert fires** is 2, the alert will never fire, because the alert check time window will always contain No Data, which is neither true nor false.
+If **Alert fires** is 2, the alert will never fire, because the alert check time window will always contain NO DATA, which is neither true nor false.

 The solution is to increase the **Alert fires** window to 15 + 2 = 17 minutes.
 The oldest 2 minutes in the alert check time window will have actual data values backfilled.
 If both of those minutes have a summarization point < 1000, the alert fires.